 To access this service children first need to connect with a Refugee NSW medical practitioner.
 If appropriate, then Refugee NSW medical practitioner will assess and prescribe an AFO, forwarding the referral to Northcott Innovation.
 Northcott Innovation then work alongside the Northcott Orthotics team and AbilityMade to book the child for the assessment and fitting of a 3D printed AFO.

 Dani is a 7-year-old boy of refugee Iraqi background, who has been in Australia since 2017.
 Dani, who has recently been diagnosed with Spina Bifida, came through as a referral from Refugee NSW, needing orthotics for both legs.

 For some children this is the first opportunity they have ever had to be fitted with any device, and it greatly assists their mobility and earlier participation in their new communities.
 There is no other service in NSW that offers this speedy and innovative solution.

-Northcott Innovation was able to create multilingual videos (Watch them here) to assist parents with the ongoing care of these devices.
+Multilingual videos have also been created (Watch them here) to support parents and carers.
 This is best practice when dealing with families from culturally and linguistically diverse backgrounds, and supports the parents in caring for their children.